Vocab

 Ellis Island, New York

-Two examples of opportunities that would lead someone to immigrate
+Provide TWO examples of opportunities that may lead someone to immigrate.

 Economic (higher wages, better employment, etc.), Social (Family, education, healthcare, etc.), and a higher standard of living